 Rapid advances in home care for seniors and home health services are allowing more seniors to remain independent at home.
 Today, nearly every level of non-medical and skilled medical care (nursing, physical therapy, occupational therapy, Alzheimer’s care, etc.) can be coordinated and delivered seamlessly to clients and patients at home.
 These improvements translate into shorter hospital stays, lower overall healthcare costs and a better quality of life for seniors.

 THERE’S NO PLACE LIKE HOME

-It’s no secret that, given the option, most seniors would prefer to grow older at home.
+It’s no secret that most seniors would prefer to grow older at home.
 Not surprisingly, studies show that the importance of home is significant for many seniors and allows them to take a more active role in their care.
-Maintaining a degree of independence and sense of control over one’s life can be a powerful, psychological boost to a senior’s cognitive and physical status, and can even speed up post-hospital recovery time.
+Maintaining a degree of independence and sense of control over one’s life can be a powerful psychological boost to a senior’s cognitive and physical status, and can even speed up post-hospital recovery time.
 When it comes to home care, happier can mean healthier.

 NEAR ZERO INFLATION

 Since 2004, the average cost of nursing home care has increased faster than the rate of inflation to 13 percent statewide; some of this increase is due to overhead costs needed to maintain stand-alone healthcare facilities.
 During the same 5-year period, the average cost of home care services has remained nearly flat, with a marginal 1-2 percent increase.